Admissions

 Beyond the above minimum scholastic requirements, Kettering does not have a fixed formula for determining admission.
 However, a strong record of academic achievement is expected.
 Primary consideration is given to the applicant’s overall grade point average and number of credit hours taken.
 Secondary consideration is given to the student’s employment history, extracurricular activities and honors, and other evidence of ability, achievement and motivation.

 A typical transfer student will have pursued 12-16 credit hours per semester of undergraduate coursework similar to that which is taken by a Kettering University student.
-Candidates who have not pursued full-time collegiate study and/or have followed a program that does not include the extensive study of mathematics and science will be evaluated individually on their college and high school records (submitting college entrance exam scores is optional).
+Candidates who have not pursued full-time collegiate study and/or have followed a program that does not include mathematics and science will be evaluated individually on their college and high school records (submitting college entrance exam scores is optional).

 Prospective transfer students should maintain an overall grade point average of at least a “B".
 Applicants with intended majors within the College of Engineering and the College of Sciences and Liberal Arts should also have strong math and science grades – again of at least a “B”.